nguyenbeo/java-thread-pool-executor-demo/README.md

 * Using Thread Pool Executor

 # How to test
-- Install Tomcat on your computer
+* Download Tomcat on your computer
-- Install JMeter on your computer
+* Download JMeter on your computer
-- Enable JConsole for Tomcat
+* Enable JConsole for Tomcat

+* Start Tomcat with this application
+* Run Insurance Test.jmx from JMeter
+* Wait for some seconds
+* Run Customer Insurance Test.jmx from JMeter